-- Use the -c flag to specify a particular changelist.
-Only the jobs fixed by that changelist are listed. - Use the -j flag to specify a particular jobname.
-Only those changelists that fix that job are listed. - Provide one or more file pattern arguments.
-Only those changelists that affected files that match the file patterns are listed.
-If a revision specifier or revision range is included, only changelists that affected files at the given revisions are listed.
+- Use the -c changelist option to list only the jobs fixed by that pending or submitted changelist. - Use the -j job option to list only those pending or submitted changelists that fix that job. - Provide one or more file pattern arguments.
+If you provide a file argument, only submitted changelists affecting files that match the file patterns are listed; pending changelists are not included.
+If a revision specifier or revision range is included, only submitted changelists that affected files at the given revisions are listed.
+You can use the -i flag with a file pattern argument to include fixes made by changelists that were integrated into the specified files. - Use the -m max flag to limit the output to the first max fixes.

--c changelist# Limit the displayed fixes to those that include the specified changelist. -j jobname Limit the displayed fixes to those that include the specified job. -i files Include fixes made by changelists that affected files integrated into the specified files. g-opts See the Global Options section.
+-c changelist# Limit the displayed fixes to those that include the specified changelist. -j jobname Limit the displayed fixes to those that include the specified job. -i files Include fixes made by changelists that affected files integrated into the specified files. -m max List only the first max fixes. g-opts See the Global Options section.

 Can File Arguments Use Revision Specifier?
 Can File Arguments Use Revision Range?
-Minimal Access Level Required Yes Yes list p4 fixes //depot/proj1/...
-Display all fixes made by changelists that included any files under //depot/proj1.

-p4 fixes -c 414 Display all jobs fixed by changelist 414.
+Minimal Access Level Required Yes Yes list p4 fixes //depot/proj1/ Display all fixes made by submitted changelists that included any files under //depot/proj1. p4 fixes -c 414 Display all jobs fixed by pending or submitted changelist 414.